swagger-api/apidom/apidom/README.md

 ApiDOM solves this complex problem in a simple way.
 It allows parsers to parse to a single structure and allows tool builders to consume one structure for all formats.

-If there is one thing API description formats have taught us, it is that a single contract provides the best and fastest way to design and iterate on an API.
+If there is one thing API description languages have taught us, it is that a single contract provides the best and fastest way to design and iterate on an API.
 Developers building the API can move independently as they progress towards the defined contract found in the OpenAPI or RAML document.
 Conversely, API consumers can build tools for consuming the API based on the API definition document.